openfaas/openfaas.github.io/_posts/2021-05-21-pytesting-in-openfaas.md

 Would you like to keep learning?
 The Python 3 template is a core part of the new [Introduction to Serverless course by the LinuxFoundation](https://www.openfaas.com/blog/introduction-to-serverless-linuxfoundation/)

-Python not your language of choice and you would like to have automated testing in _your_ favorite languge template?
+Python not your language of choice, the [Go](https://github.com/openfaas/templates/blob/6b8c6082ffb98bd4e951b11509508e99c769bce1/template/go/Dockerfile#L35), [Node12](https://github.com/openfaas/templates/blob/6b8c6082ffb98bd4e951b11509508e99c769bce1/template/node12/Dockerfile#L44), and the [Node14](https://github.com/openfaas/templates/blob/6b8c6082ffb98bd4e951b11509508e99c769bce1/template/node14/Dockerfile#L44) templates also have testing integrated into the build process.
+Would like to have automated testing in _your_ favorite language template?
 Checkout out the implementation in the [`python3-flask` template](https://github.com/openfaas/python-flask-template/blob/12db680950b42c7cfcc7d21ba036bd1397d62eb7/template/python3-flask/Dockerfile#L45-L49) and let us know how to adapt it to your favorite [template](https://github.com/openfaas/templates/tree/master/template).